HinTak/harfbuzz-python-demos/README.md

 You need to build and install harfbuzz with introspection (`./configure --with-gobject --enable-introspection`), and have pygobject
 (https://wiki.gnome.org/Projects/PyGObject).
 The latter should be readily available as pre-packaged on many systems.

+The drawing code requires freetype-py and pycairo, and uses PIL to display the PNG image.

 Highly recommended is pgi-docgen, ( see the HarfBuzz example in https://github.com/pygobject/pgi-docgen/pull/172 ) to generate the HarfBuzz python API reference documentation.
 API doc generation from gobject doc tool is at best described as both incorrect and incomplete